IkigaiLabsETH/Artbot/MULTI-AGENT-ART-GENERATOR-README.md

 The art generator supports the following artistic categories:

-- `magritte_surrealism` (default): René Magritte's surrealist style with clean compositions and philosophical questioning
+- `Margritte_surrealism` (default): Studio Margritte's surrealist style with clean compositions and philosophical questioning
 - `impressionist`: Impressionist style with visible brushstrokes, emphasis on light, and everyday subject matter
 - `cinematic`: Cinematic style with dramatic lighting and composition
 - `surreal`: General surrealist style with dreamlike and fantastical elements